• Home

 Fentanyl test strips

 • Like a pregnancy test, these strips can be used for testing urine post-consumption or testing the substance pre-consumption.
 For pre-consumption, you need to take a tiny grain of your stash and put it in water 30ml of tap water in a clean cup.
 Dip the strip into it getting a result of negative or positive (2 stripes or 1 stripe on the strip, respectively) for containing fentanyl.
 There are many other strips for testing other substances out there.
 These are very sensitive, being able to pick up trace amounts of Fentanyl in a substance.
 The limitations are that they can only pick up Fentanyl and some of the fentanyl analogues on the streets.
-It may be missing an analogue of Fentanyl and giving a negative result Also because you are testing a tiny sample of your stash the Fentanyl may be in another part of your stash and not in the sample.
-It’s helpful to shake up your baggy before testing to spread it around if it is in there.
+It may be missing an analogue of Fentanyl and giving a negative result.
+Also because you are testing a tiny sample of your stash the Fentanyl may be in another part of your stash and not in the sample.
+It’s helpful to crush up your dope and shake up your baggy before testing to avoid hot spots and make sure to spread it around if it is in there.

 How to use reagents